wilsonliaows/docs/developing-connectors/connectors-design-guide/action-descriptive-components.md

 Some additional examples of action descriptions:

-- Create new row in Google Sheets
+- Create row in Google Sheets
 - Update vendor in NetSuite
 - Upsert opportunity in Salesforce
+- Search orders in SAP

 ## Action component - title
 The title shows up in the app's action picklist to help you make a selection between actions.